daytonaio/content/definitions/20240819_definition_devops.md

 ---
-title: 'DevOps'
+title: "DevOps"
 description:
-  'DevOps is a software development methodology that integrates development (Dev) and operations (Ops) teams into a single unit.
+  "DevOps is a software development methodology that integrates development (Dev) and operations (Ops) teams into a single unit.
 It aims to streamline the development cycle, increase deployment frequency, and ensure high-quality releases.
-DevOps emphasizes collaboration, automation, and continuous integration and delivery (CI/CD) to foster efficient and reliable software development processes.'
+DevOps emphasizes collaboration, automation, and continuous integration and delivery (CI/CD) to foster efficient and reliable software development processes."
 ---

 # DevOps